You’re Invited! Nextcloud Conference on October 1 & 2 in Berlin!

-If you want to share a file or a group of files with somebody, there is a number of options.
-In this blog, we’ll go over them and explain how you can share and what the different ways mean.
+If you want to share a file or group of files with someone, there are a number of options.
+In the video below and the following blog, we’ll go over them and explain how you can share and what the different ways mean.

 The most basic way of sharing is using a link.
 You create such a link, send it to the intended recipient and they can open the link in their browser.
 They will see the file or folder as you shared and can edit or make changes depending on the settings you configured.

 Recipients have no access to comments, sharing, or the activity log, but chat is available if you have Talk enabled.
 As they have no account, they can not use Nextcloud clients or use any of the apps of Nextcloud.
 They also can’t really re-share – other than through, of course, simply sharing the link and the password you put on it if any.

 A link share is thus most useful when you want to share one time with somebody, less when you regularly share with them and want them to share with you.
 It is also less useful when you want to collaborate with a group of people as you can not identify who did what in a link share – all users are identified as ‘guest’.